bkesterbyld/fabulous-oregano/content/pages/features.md

     title: 'Easy, Secure and Infinitely Scalable'
     content: >
       Bitdomains are next generation virtualized computing spaces that operates independently of the server infrastructure they run against.
-In many use cases, bitdomains are more scalabe for real-time, disparate transactional data processing than any custom system.
+From a single bitdomain, you can replicate and segment data down to granular levels to give internal and external data consumers only what they need—nothing more, nothing less.

-      They blend several key features into a holistic, easy and hyper-scalable computing experience
+      Bitdomains blend several key features into a holistic, secure approach to internal and external data sharing:

       **Multidata modeling and mappings to source systems**